jolocom/smartwallet-app/architecture/wallet-manager.md

 The components and Redux module(s) can be found in the wallet/ directories in the components/ and redux/modules/ directories.
-The component

-The different screens and their respective container components of the registration process each have their own routes to enable the browser history button functionality and allow for easier testing.
+The different screens and their respective container components of the wallet each have their own routes to enable the browser history button functionality and allow for easier testing.
 They're located in components/screens/ named after their component names.

 Relevant walkthroughs:
 https://files.slack.com/files-pri/T03K1SCA9-F4FDEGVM1/170308_jolocom_wallet_verification-05.jpg